rogelioprieto/linux-tips/_posts/2026-03-23-learn-data-science.md

 ---
 layout: post
-title: Do you want to learn science data?
+title: Do you want to learn data science?
 categories: datascience
 ---